Finding my roots

 I can’t remember when this feeling started.

 It might have slowly crept in after we migrated to Australia from Singapore.
-The immediate feeling when we first arrived must have been something that many migrants experienced.
-We felt like a foreigner.
-In Singapore, where over 70% of the population is ethnic Chinese, coming to Australia was indeed a culture shock.
+The immediate feeling upon our arrival must have been one many migrants experienced.
+We felt like foreigners.
+In Singapore, where over 70% of the population is ethnic Chinese, coming to Australia was indeed a shock.

 Australians are mostly friendly, kind and genuine, and we never regretted our decision to migrate.
 We wanted a less stressful lifestyle for ourselves and our 2 boys.
 After several years, we discovered we didn’t feel like foreigners anymore.
 We have adapted.